motif-project/motif-node-docker/readme.md

 - **Bitcoin Node**:
   - Access to a full Bitcoin Node with transaction indexing enabled.
 (Optional: Run a Bitcoin Node using Docker.
 Follow the [official guide](https://hub.docker.com/r/bitcoin/bitcoin) or [install without docker.](https://bitcoin.org/en/full-node)).
 Ensure That the `.bitcoin.conf` file has `signet=1` and `index=1` values.
   - Access to a standalone Bitcoin Node with only the Bitcoin wallet running (not connected to the BTC chain).

+- **Ethereum Holesky server**:
+    - Access to ethereum Holesky server. you can either deploy your own node or use infura, alchemy or anyother such service.

 ---